carlobono/getdataProject/README.md

 The script perform the required steps calling a sequence of actions:

 * 1. function loadMergeData:
-load the raw data and merde train and test sets
+load the raw data and merge train and test sets

 * 2. function attachActivityLabels:
 loads the activity factor names in the same order, and attaches them to the previous data